pypa/distlib/docs/tutorial.rst

 Running :meth:`unmount` on the wheel removes its absolute pathname from ``sys.path`` and makes its C extensions, if any, also unavailable for import.

+.. note:: The C extension mounting functionality may not work in all cases, though it will work in a useful subset of cases.
+Use with care.
+Note that extension information is currently only available in wheels using ``distil``; for wheels built using e.g. ``pip``, this note will not apply, because C extensions will never be available for import.

+   * There might be subtle differences in binary compatibility between the extension and the running Python, because the compatibility tag framework currently does not capture all the relevant ABI information.
+This is a situation which can be expected to improve over time.

+   * If the extension uses custom dynamically linked libraries, it may not be found by the dynamic loading machinery, for reasons that are platform- dependent.
+You should have a good understanding of how dynamic loading works on your platforms, before taking advantage of this feature.

 Using vanilla pip to build wheels for existing distributions on PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~